Last updated – 03 November 2021 (Guidance may be subject to future updates)

-Why has the NHS vaccinated some groups before others?
+Why did the NHS vaccinate some groups before others?

-Getting our most vulnerable people vaccinated as quickly as we can, while transmission rates are high, has undoubtedly save lives.
-Everyone in the first phase of the vaccination programme including: care home residents, frontline health and care staff, clinically extremely vulnerable people, those with underlying health conditions and people over the age of 50 have now been offered a vaccination.
+Getting our most vulnerable people vaccinated as quickly as we could, while transmission rates were high, has undoubtedly save lives.
+Everyone in the first two phases of the vaccination programme including: care home residents, frontline health and care staff, clinically extremely vulnerable people, those with underlying health conditions and people over the age of 16 have now been offered a vaccination.